mvolkmann/blog/src/alpine.md

 ### x-text

-The `x-text` directive specifies the text content of this element.
+The `x-text` directive specifies the text content of the element to which it is applied by evaluating a JavaScript expression.
 For example:

 ```html